Laughing owl

-The laughing owl (Ninox albifacies), also known as whēkau, the laughing jackass, or the white-faced owl, is an extinct species of owl that was endemic to New Zealand.
-Plentiful when European settlers arrived in New Zealand, its scientific description was published in 1845, but it was largely or completely extinct by 1914.
-The species was traditionally considered to belong to the monotypic genus Sceloglaux Kaup, 1848 ("scoundrel owl", probably because of the mischievous-sounding calls), although recent genetic studies indicate that it belongs with the boobook owls in the genus Ninox.
+The laughing owl (Ninox albifacies), also known as whēkau, laughing jackass, or white-faced owl, is an extinct species of owl that was endemic to New Zealand.
+It was widespread when European settlers arrived, and its scientific description was published in 1845.
+The species declined rapidly thereafter and was largely or completely extinct by 1914.
+The laughing owl was classified in the monotypic genus Sceloglaux by Johann Jakob Kaup in 1848, a name meaning "scoundrel owl" that may have referred to its unusual, mischievous-sounding calls.
+Genetic studies have subsequently indicated that it is more closely related to the boobook owls of the genus Ninox.